What is supplier performance management and its importance?

 Customer companies need to have a real dialogue and discussion with their suppliers on performance and work on the critical issues of the performance.
 This requires a two-way flow of information.
 If the results of supplier performance measurement and supplier assessment are not actionable or expectations of actions are not communicated, those actions will not be put into practice.

-Measuring supplier performance is all about understanding, communicating, and then implementing the necessary corrective action for improving supplier performance.
+Measuring supplier performance metrics is all about understanding, communicating, and then implementing the necessary corrective action for improving supplier performance.
 What companies need to do is to work with suppliers to develop action plans as a result of assessments.
 They should then track performance to these plans to close the loop and realize the full benefits of the supplier performance measurement process.